snehabethel/Weather-App/README.md

 4. Once you get the notification on the cmd that the server is running, open the browser and type http://localhost:3000/  to view the weather-app

 Note: Screenshots of how the app functions has been provided in the Weather - App.docx file that has been attached

+This app has been deployed using Heroku.
+The link for the same is - https://vast-beyond-44793.herokuapp.com/